-The following code will send the Upload command to the 8220 controller.
+The following code will send the Upload command to the 8230 controller.
 To utilize the following code, create a new project in Visual Basic 6.0 and add a Command Button, a Textbox, and a Winsock Control to Form1.
 Then copy the following code to the Form1 Code window and run the program.

-'''

-Private Sub Command1 Click()

-On Error Resume Next

-Text1.Text = "" ' clear last response

-If Winsock1.State = sckClosing Then Winsock1.Close

-' Invoke the Connect method to initiate a

-' connection.

-If Winsock1.State <> sckConnected Then

-Winsock1.Protocol = sckTCPProtocol

-' The name of the Winsock control is tcpClient.

-'Note: to specify a remote host, you can use

-' either the IP address (ex: "121.111.1.1") or

-' the computer's "friendly" name

-Winsock1.RemoteHost = "192.168.1.29"

-Winsock1.RemotePort = 1025

-Winsock1.LocalPort = 1025

-Winsock1.Connect

-If Err.Number = 10048 Then ' address in use?-yes

-Winsock1.Close

-Winsock1.LocalPort = 0

-Winsock1.Connect

-Err.Clear

-End If

-While Winsock1.State = sckConnecting 'wait for connection to be established

-DoEvents

-Wend

-'''
+Private Sub Command1 Click() On Error Resume Next Text1.Text = "" ' clear last response If Winsock1.State = sckClosing Then Winsock1.Close ' Invoke the Connect method to initiate a ' connection.
+If Winsock1.State <> sckConnected Then Winsock1.Protocol = sckTCPProtocol 'Note: to specify a remote host, you can use ' either the IP address (ex: "121.111.1.1") or ' the computer's "friendly" name Winsock1.RemoteHost = "192.168.1.29" Winsock1.RemotePort = 1025 Winsock1.LocalPort = 1025 Winsock1.Connect If Err.Number = 10048 Then ' address in use?-yes Winsock1.Close Winsock1.LocalPort = 0 Winsock1.Connect Err.Clear End If While Winsock1.State = sckConnecting 'wait for connection to be established DoEvents Wend